Modal locking between vocal fold and vocal tract oscillations: Experiments and statistical analysis: Introduction

 It is an underlying assumption in the linear source--filter theory of vowel production that the sound source (i.e., the vocal fold vibration) operates independently of the filter (i.e., the vocal tract, henceforth VT) whose resonances modulate the resulting vowel sound \cite{chika,fant:1960}.
 This classical approach captures a wide range of phenomena in speech production, at least in male speakers.
 However, significant observations remain unexplained by the feedback free source-filter model, such as some fine structure in the phonation of a female singer near the lowest formant $F_1$.
 Instability of the fundamental (glottal) frequency $f_0$ has been detected acoustically \cite{trp:2008} and at tissue level \cite{ZMHWH:OAIVVFTIPNSFCCS} when a singer performs an $f_0$-glide over $F_1$ on a steady vowel.
 As argued by Titze \cite{titze:2008}, the observed frequency jumps are due to a feedback coupling from the vocal sound pressure back to the glottal pulse generation, denoted there as the nonlinear source-filter coupling.
 Since $F_1$ usually lies well above $f_0$ in male phonation, this phenomenon occurs typically in female subjects when they are producing vowels with a low $F_1$.
 In laboratory experiments, Titze et al. found more instabilities in male subjects, possibly because males have less experience in suppressing unwanted instabilities \cite{trp:2008}.

 The vocal source instabilities have been modeled by low-order mass-spring systems.
 A two-mass vocal folds model, coupled with a resonator tube, showed coupling related effects when the dimensions of the tube were manipulated \cite{HFH:VISTI}.
 Tokuda et al. simulated vocal pitch glides using a four-mass model to analyze the interactions between vocal register transitions and VT resonances \cite{TZKH:BMRTRVTR}.
+We give a brief treatment of our model simulations in this article; more detailed analysis using a more comprehensive phonation model is given in the companion article \cite{A-A-M-M-V:MLBVFVTOPI}.

 For the current study, the $f_0$-$F_1$ cross-over phenomenon is approached from two complementary directions: 1) by simulating $f_0$-glides numerically on a steady vowel where $F_1$ is near $f_0$, using a dynamical vowel model that includes the filter-source feedback loop described above; and 2) by carrying out a related vowel glide production experiment on female test subjects.